 Anyway, as time passed, because men of good values wrote an amazing constitution, voting rights were expanded to other groups.
-First to the men who didn‘t own land, then later to other ethnic groups, then still later to women.
+First to the men who didn‘t own land, then later to other ethnic groups, then still later to (white) women.
+Further down the road, black women and men were finally guaranteed the vote in 1965.
 Even further down the road the voting age was lowered bringing another large group of people into the fold.
 And today we are debating the voting rights of illegal aliens.
 Formerly oppressed hamsters may be next.

 And we should consider that there was something of a tradeoff for women regarding the vote.
 Like exclusion from combat and men compelled to turn over the fruit of their labors and to die for them at the drop of a hat.
 Perhaps it wasn’t a fair tradeoff, mainly to the men.
 But proof of women’s oppression?
 Comedians pay for material that isn’t nearly this funny.